ajourneythroughdatascience/portfolio-projects/machine-learning/sentiment-analysis-with-python/sentiment-analysis-with-python-pt-1.md

 A progress bar update event can be defined as such:

-Imagine we have a DataFrame object of `len=30,000`, and we wish to iterate over all elements.
+Imagine we have a DataFrame object of `len=30,000` and wish to iterate over all elements.
 Since we know the length of our object, we can define a step size scaled to a range `[0, 1]` by performing the following operation:

 ##### **Code**
 ```Python